shellieD/Blast-Off/README.md

 #### Color Scheme

-I wanted to keep the color scheme simple and so opted for plain white text to set a high colour contrast for accessability best practice and used [imagecolorpicker.com](https://imagecolorpicker.com/) to pick a deep blue background colour to use for the main container div on the page, a shade of deep purple for all buttons and a lighter purple to create differentiation when buttons are hovered over.
+I wanted to keep the color scheme simple and so opted for plain white text to set a high colour contrast for accessability best practice and used [imagecolorpicker.com](https://imagecolorpicker.com/) to pull colours from the background image.
+I chose a deep blue background colour to use for the main container div on the page, a shade of deep purple for all buttons and a lighter purple to create differentiation when buttons are hovered over.

 I used [EightShapes Contrast Grid](https://contrast-grid.eightshapes.com) to ensure that all text and background combinations used met the required contrast ratios in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).